-The linear estimate does not predict the non-linear retrievals to better than 0.9 ppm (much worse when quality flags are not used), indicating this level of non-linearity in the retrieval system.
+The linear estimate does not predict the nonlinear retrievals to better than 0.9 ppm (much worse when quality flags are not used), indicating this level of nonlinearity in the retrieval system.
 The interferent error is underpredicted by a factor of 4, based on the relationship of XCO2 error versus error for each retrieved interferent.
 The retrieved interferent error is twice as large as predicted for some parameters, and the correlation between the retrieved interferent error and XCO2 error is twice as large as predicted for some parameters.
-The larger correlation is likely due to the fact that CO2 Jacobian strength is correlated with many retrieved interferent values; a wrong interferent value will result in the wrong CO2 Jacobian strength, resulting in

-25 an error in CO_2 .
+The larger correlation is likely due to the fact that CO2 Jacobian strength is correlated with many retrieved interferent values; a wrong interferent value will result in the wrong CO2 Jacobian strength, resulting in an error in CO2.

-Two bias correction terms are explored: $\delta \nabla{CO2}$, the gradient of the retrieved CO2 profile relative to the priori; and dP, the retrieved surface pressure minus the prior.
-The $\delta \nabla{CO2}$ bias correction could be explained by 1) a loose CO2 constraint near the surface prefers changes near the surface versus changes elsewhere.
-2) Since the CO2 Jacobian strength near the surface is stronger versus the Jacobian elsewhere in the profile, molecules incorrectly placed near surface are underestimated, because each molecule has "too much" effect on the observed radiance, 3) this results in an XCO2 column that is too low.
-This explanation would explain the positive bias correction factor seen in OCO-2 v7 land and v8 land and ocean, but would not explain the negative correction factor seen in v7 ocean.
+Two bias correction terms are explored: $\delta \nabla{CO_2}$, the gradient of the retrieved CO_2 profile relative to the prior state; and dP, the retrieved surface pressure minus the prior state.
+The $\delta \nabla{CO_2}$ bias correction could be explained by the following.
+(1) A loose CO_2 constraint near the surface prefers changes near the surface versus changes elsewhere.
+(2) Since the CO_2 Jacobian strength near the surface is stronger versus the Jacobian elsewhere in the profile, molecules incorrectly placed near surface are underestimated, because each molecule has too much of an effect on the observed radiance.
+(3) This results in an XCO_2 column that is too low.
+This explanation would explain the positive bias correction factor seen in OCO-2 v7 land and v8 land and ocean but would not explain the negative correction factor seen in v7 ocean.

 The theoretical basis for dP is complicated because so many other retrieval parameter errors are correlated to errors in dP.
-This

-- 5 makes sense from a fundamental radiative transfer perspective which ties together the surface and scattering properties with the amount of atmospheric column for any particular sounding.
+This makes sense from a fundamental radiative transfer perspective which ties together the surface and scattering properties with the amount of atmospheric column for any particular sounding.
 The retrieval system appears to use albedo and aerosols to compensate for errors in dP.
-In these simulated results the dP bias correction has a similar slope as seen in real OCO-2 data for land, but not for ocean.
-The results with dP errors had marginally higher radiance residuals but not high enough to easily screen. - 10
+In these simulated results the dP bias correction has a similar slope as seen in real OCO-2 data for land but not for ocean.
+The results with dP errors had marginally higher radiance residuals but not high enough to easily screen.